cfpb/design-system/docs/pages/heroes.md

 title: Heroes
 layout: variation
 section: patterns
-secondary_section: Layout options
 status: Released
-description: Heroes function as a primary focal point on landing and sublanding pages.
+description: Heroes are a primary focal point on landing and sublanding pages.
   They introduce a collection of pages by combining a brief description of the goals of that section along with a visually impactful graphic.
 To introduce lower-level pages, use the [text introduction]() instead.
 variation_groups:
   - variations:
       - variation_code_snippet: >-